 Industrial Valves are an essential piece of equipment within every branch of the manufacturing industry and they are heavily utilised within the oil and gas industry, chemical plants and water drainage systems.
-At Refteck, we offer industrial valves that vary in size and can withhold a range of pressures regulating the flow of semi-solids, liquids and gases, catering to each and every industry.
+At Refteck, we are suppliers of industrial valves that vary in size and can withhold a range of pressures regulating the flow of semi-solids, liquids and gases, catering to each and every industry.

 A ball valve regulates the flow of liquids and gases and can range from one-piece, two-piece, three-piece to a flanged body construction.
 It is a quick-acting tool as it only requires a quarter-turn of the actuator and can be instantaneously switched on and off.
 Ball valves are highly-durable as they are made from robust materials so the valve is able to function efficiently in the long term.

 Gate Valve (Also known as a Sluice Valve)

 This is one of the most common types of valves, widely used in every industry which act as an on/off switch to either start or stop the flow.
 We offer a variety of gate valves including screwed, union, bolted-bonnet, welded-bonnet & pressure-seal.
 Turning the wheel, controls the flow of the liquids and gases by moving the gate up and down.
 Although fluid regulation is one of the functions, it not recommended as its main purpose is to fully open or fully close the flow.

 We offer a wide range of butterfly valves that can be used in many applications such as in chemical services, heating and air conditioning, water distribution, agricultural, heavy plant and etc. It uses a circular disk to control the flow of substances and is available in small dimensions so it can be used in confined spaces.